music-and-social-justice

 A scholarly survey of the culturally-distinct communicative practices shaping African-American artistic production.

-Kofsky, Frank.
+Kofsky, Franco.
 Black Nationalism and the Revolution in Music.
 New York: Pathfinder, 1970.

 A history of the free jazz movement of the 1960s and its socio-political commitments.